nicolasdanelon/UnofficialDocs/source/file_processing/build_systems.rst

         python -u /path/to/current/file.ext

 ``file_regex``
-    A Perl-style regular expression to capture error information out of the external program's output.
-This information is then used to help you navigate through error instances with :kbd:`F4`.
+    A Perl-style regular expression to capture error information from an external program's output.
+This information is used to help you navigate through error instances with :kbd:`F4`.

 ``selector``
-    If the **Tools | Build System | Automatic** option is set, Sublime Text will automatically find the corresponding build system for the active file by matching ``selector`` to the file's scope.
+    If the **Tools | Build System | Automatic** option is set, Sublime Text will find the corresponding build system for the active file by automatically matching ``selector`` to the file's scope.

-In addition to options, you can also use some variables in build systems, like we have done above with ``$file``, which expands to the the active buffer's file name.
+In addition to options, also you can use some variables in build systems, as we have done above with ``$file``, which expands to the active buffer's file name.